Quick Verdict

 ~$39 · 1.7 oz

 If you only upgrade one product in your 30s, make it your daily sunscreen.
-UV exposure is responsible for a substantial portion of visible skin aging — the lines, spots, and texture changes that accumulate silently year over year.
-EltaMD UV Clear is the dermatologist-recommended premium daily facial SPF: 9% zinc oxide provides broad-spectrum protection, niacinamide adds brightening and tone-evening benefit, and hyaluronic acid makes it genuinely skin-supportive.
-It wears beautifully under makeup with no white cast on most skin tones.
+UV exposure is responsible for a substantial portion of visible skin aging over time.
+EltaMD UV Clear is a premium daily facial SPF: 9% zinc oxide provides broad-spectrum protection, niacinamide adds brightening and tone-evening support, and hyaluronic acid makes it skin-supportive.
+It wears beautifully under makeup with no white cast on many skin tones.

 This is the SPF upgrade from CeraVe AM.
 If budget allows one premium product in your 30s routine, this is the one with the highest return.